kanroot/men_of_war_assault_squad_2_linux/README.md

 MEN OF WAR ASSAULT SQUAD 2 SINGLEPLAYER LINUX
 ===============================

-This script will permit you play all mission for all factions in singleplayer, but not save or load any "save game" (KEEP THIS IN MIND).
+This script will permit you play all mission for all factions in singleplayer mode, but not save or load any "save game" (KEEP THIS IN MIND).

 ### Requeriments